 Not one for the finicky, pigs’ blood soup (zhūxiě tāng), a thick broth filled with diced cubes of congealed pig’s blood, is one of Taitung’s specialities – try it at the lively Sunday night Siwei Rd Night Market.
 Taitung is also known for its amazing variety of fruit, most famously the custard apple (shìjiā), which you can buy at the “Fruit Market”, on the long stretch of Zhengqi Road between Zhongshan and Boai roads.

 Explore more of Taiwan with the Rough Guide to Taiwan.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to apply for Taiwan e-visa and purchase Taiwan travel insurance before you go.